isaiahcolson/inventory-tracker/README.md

 - [x] - isaiah - add content to dashboard aside
 - [x] - isaiah - overflow scroll for dashboard list grid/ spacing issues
 - [x] - isaiah - account sign up page styled
+- [x] - jonathan - CRUD for items model

 - [ ] - isaiah - create landing page with routes to login pages
 - [ ] - isaiah - account log in page styled
-- [ ] - jonathan - CRUD for items model
 - [ ] - jonathan - routes for sign up and log in pages
+- [ ] - jonathan - move delete next to the list item

 - [ ] - jonathan - users can sign up for an account